QARANC.co.uk Find Extra Work

 Woolwich Cemetery Nurse Grave

 The grave of Sister Maud M (Gladys) Richards-Lockwood who died on 30 August 1955 aged 60 years can be found at Woolwich Cemetery.
 Gladys Maud M. Lockwood was born in Woolwich, London in 1894.
 Her father, Charles, was a dockyard labourer from Nottinghamshire and her mother, Mary, came from Devon.
-Her headstone has a beautiful artwork of a QAIMNS nursing sister
+Her headstone has a beautiful artwork of a QAIMNS sister.

 Nursing Uniform Headstone